mozilla-releng/relengdocs/how-to/taskcluster/tc_staging.rst

 .. note::

-   This repo is not yet configured via `ci-configuration`, so you'll need to add scopes manually by `creating the appropriate roles in the web ui`_.
+   This repo is not yet configured via `fxci-config`, so you'll need to add scopes manually by `creating the appropriate roles in the web ui`_.

 .. _Github app: https://github.com/apps/stage-taskcluster